-Bacterial Meningitis (other than Invasive Meningococcal Disease) in Ireland
+Bacterial Meningitis (not otherwise specified) in Ireland

 Apart from Neisseria meningitidis, which is the most common cause of bacterial meningitis in Ireland, other pathogens cause this disease, including those caused by non-notifiable organisms.
 Meningitis is an inflammation of the meninges, which is the name given to the covering layer of the brain and spinal cord.
 Among the bacterial organisms that cause meningitis that are notifiable in their own right, include Haemophilus influenzae, Streptococcus pneumoniae, Leptospira species, Listeria species, Tuberculosis and Streptococcus pyogene.

 Bacterial Meningitis other than IMD in Ireland, 2017

 ||The number of bacterial meningitis other than IMD notifications in 2017

 ||The national notification rate per 100,000 population in 2017